huggingface/blog/tf-serving.md

 print(config.id2label[label_id])
 ```

-And get POSITIVE.
-It is also possible to pass by the gRPC API to get the same result:
+This should return POSITIVE.
+It is also possible to pass by the gRPC (google Remote Procedure Call) API to get the same result:

 ```python
 from transformers import BertTokenizerFast, BertConfig